vishnugt/Chrome-Youtube-Speeder-Extension/README.md

+#Speed UP!!

- This plugin helps you to watch youtube and other videos in 2x, 4x, 8x, 10x and so on...
+ This chrome plugin helps you to watch youtube and other videos in 2x, 4x, 8x, 10x and so on...

- Instructions for installing the chrome extension:
+#Instructions for installing the chrome extension:

  -> Download the extension as a .zip by looking for the “Download ZIP” button on the right-hand side of this page.